-Jed Kurzel wins best feature film score at Screen Music Awards
+Jed Kurzel won the best feature film score of the year at the 2011 Screen Music Awards last night.

 Kurzel won for his score of psychological thriller Snowtown.

 Kurzel is the member of Sydney band The Mess Hall and also brother of Snowtown director Justin Kurzel.